NeilJustice/FileArb/README.md

 ```
 FileArb v0.9.0
 Creates an arbitrary number of text files or binary files
-containing an arbitrary number of lines, characters, or bytes.
+containing an arbitrary number of lines, characters, or bytes
+for performance testing FileRevisor or filesystems in general.
 https://github.com/NeilJustice/FileArb

 Usage: